Chris Hicks: The Soulful Shredder of Macon

 How did Macon ever get so lucky to have Chris grow up in her red clay, and give her back so much life?
 He’s proof that this town’s got a way of raising legends who never forget the streetlights and neon lights, and the smell of beer and barbecue drifting out of doorways, that first showed them the way.

-So here’s to Chris Hicks, our star and our good man — still strumming, still believing, and still reminding us that a joyful spirit can carry us anywhere we’re brave enough to go… and that coming home can be the sweetest note of all.
+So here’s to Chris Hicks, our star and our good man, still strumming, still believing, and still reminding us that a joyful spirit can carry us anywhere we’re brave enough to go.
+And that coming home can be the sweetest note of all.

-Chris Hicks is Held Here by the chords he’s struck that keep echoing long after the show’s done — by the songs that travel, the family in his heart, and the road that always leads him home.
-He’s held here by the simple promise that Macon’s music will always find its way forward… just like him.
+Chris Hicks is Held Here by the chords he’s struck that keep echoing long after the show’s done, by the songs that travel, the family in his heart, and the road that always leads him home.
+He’s held here by the simple promise that Macon’s music will always find its way forward, just like him.

+(Featured image on Held Here page by Jack Benas.)
 Some stories in this profile were first shared by Chris Hicks in an interview on Everyone Loves Guitar.

 About the Author